chris-webst/blockchain_demonstrator/README.md

 </ol>

 <h2>A quick user manual</h2>
-<p>The use of the app is very intuitive and the app itself includes a user manual, so don't worry and try it to yourself!</p>
+<p>Using some parts of the app is very intuitive and the app itself includes a user manual, so don't worry, download and try it to yourself!</p>
 <img src="https://github.com/Caroline2/blockchain_demonstrator/blob/main/Screenshot%202021-05-24%20at%2021.52.10.png" alt="homepage of the app" title="homepage of the app">